-The Department of Music & Theatre is housed in Edgecliff Hall, which features two classrooms, band rehearsal room, multipurpose dance studio, eight studios for private lessons, networked piano lab, state-of-the-art music/composition/technology lab, and the Long Recital Hall.
+The Department of Music is housed in Edgecliff Hall, which features two classrooms, band rehearsal room, multipurpose dance studio, eight studios for private lessons, networked piano lab, state-of-the-art music/composition/technology lab, and the Long Recital Hall.
 Edgecliff also contains eight practice modules.

 Larger performances, including recitals and concerts, are held in the Gallagher Student Center Theater and Bellarmine Chapel.
 Ensembles frequently perform in other venues throughout the greater Cincinnati metropolitan area.